-Dream11 CEO says 28% GST not a hurdle
+Online gaming needs balanced tax and regulation in India: Dream11 CEO

-The online gaming industry needs a balanced taxation and regulatory environment to ensure its growth in India, says Harsh Jain, CEO and Co-Founder, Dream11, India’s largest fantasy sports platform.
+The online gaming industry needs a balanced taxation and regulatory environment to ensure its growth in India, says Harsh Jain, CEO and Co-Founder, Dream11 & Dream Sports, India’s largest fantasy sports platform.

-Speaking exclusively to Business Today TV’s Udayan Mukherjee, Jain welcomed the recent hike in the goods and services tax rate on online gaming companies from 18 per cent to 28 per cent, adding that the industry already contributes over a billion dollars of tax in India.
+Speaking exclusively to Business Today TV's Udayan Mukherjee, Jain said the government needs to levy the right amount of tax – one that benefits the industry, along with regulations to ensure that legal operators who are following the laws of India to actually thrive.

+Jain added that if taxation crosses a point for any industry, then business can suffer.
+"We have also seen sometimes that money moves away from official (organised) industry to unofficial industry, where the government loses all revenue.
+"I believe that the government knows this very well.
+And they're hopefully taking the right moves that even if the taxation goes from 18 per cent to 28 per cent of our revenue that would off course hit our business metrics.
+But, I personally would welcome that as a right step forward to regulate the industry going further hand in hand with the government," he added.

-Underlining that online gaming can provide a lot of value to the exchequer, Jain called for adequate regulation to ensure and protect the rights of legal operators and gaming consumers.
+The Dream11 co-founder pointed out that the online gaming industry already accounts for about a billion dollars of tax revenue in India.
+Underlining that the sector can provide a lot of value to the exchequer, Jain called for adequate regulation to ensure and protect the rights of legal operators and gaming consumers.

+The craze for fantasy games has skyrocketed in the last few years.
+And Jain believes that the industry will grow from 150 million users to 300 million users in the next three years in India.
+"The nature of fantasy sport is to provide engagement for a sport that fans love.
+It is like popcorn in a movie,'' he said.

 Commenting on the revenue metrics, Jain said the business was not a cash-burning one.
 "We are actually a profitable company.
 We have been here for a few years now", he said.